-The Pinnaroo Lawn Cemetery was established in 1962 at Bridgeman Downs on the north side of Brisbane.
+Brisbane City Council's Pinnaroo Lawn Cemetery was established in 1962 at Bridgeman Downs on Brisbane's northside.
 Pinnaroo neighbours a scenic watercourse and its natural bushland houses many native animals.
-The grounds are a popular enticement for walks, jogging and bird watching.
-Sweeping green lawns occupy 123 acres of natural beauty.
+The grounds are popular for walking, jogging and bird watching.

 For funeral and memorial services scheduled at Council cemeteries and crematoria, view the funeral and memorial service calendar.

 |Location||Graham Road, Bridgeman Downs|

 |Postal address||285 Graham Road, Bridgeman Downs Qld 4035|

 |Office opening hours||Monday to Friday: 8am to 4pm

 |Visiting hours||Monday to Sunday: 6am to 6pm (gates are unlocked and locked each day)|

 |Contact||Contact Pinnaroo Cemetery and Crematorium by:

 On this page, find information about: